Leo Resig

 Leo Resig is a U.S.-based entrepreneur in the sectors of digital media, eCommerce, and streaming television.
-He is currently the co-founder and CEO the over-the-top video-on-demand service, Atmosphere.TV.
+He is currently the co-founder and CEO of the over-the-top video-on-demand service, Atmosphere.TV.

 Previously to Atmosphere, Resig served as co-founder and CEO of Chive Media Group, the parent company of The Chive, theBERRY.com, TheChivery.com, and ChiveRareCoins.com.
 He started the flagship site, theCHIVE, in November 2008 with his brother John Resig. theChive is a popular men's content and commerce destination and operates native iOS and Android apps.

 Resig also co-founded a golf apparel company with actor Bill Murray called William Murray Golf.

 Life and career

-Hailing from Fort Wayne, Indiana, and graduating from Indiana University, Leo now lives in Austin, Texas and works closely with brother John (co-founder of theCHIVE).
+Hailing from Fort Wayne, Indiana, and graduating from Indiana University Bloomington, Leo now lives in Austin, Texas and works closely with brother John (co-founder of theCHIVE).

 theChive

 The family turned theChive into a success with a series of viral hoaxes that were reported by the mainstream media as true.

-In the summer of 2013 Resignation Media relocated to Austin, TX from Los Angeles, California.
+In the summer of 2013 Resignation Media relocated to Austin, Texas from Los Angeles, California.